cpwr-devops/DevOps-Examples-Doc/docs/pipelines/alternatives_to_jenkins.md

 - Installing of the Topaz command line interface
 - Executing command line commands
 - Executing http REST calls
+- Triggering rjobs
-- jobs to be triggered from remote (e.g. via REST calls) then making use of the CLI and ISPW REST API it should be possible to implement CI processes similar to the ones we present using Jenkins should be possible.
+- jobs to be triggered from remote (e.g. via REST calls) then making use of the CLI and ISPW REST API it should be possible to implement CI processes similar to the ones we present using Jenkins.

 As a proof of concept we describe and publish the code to [implement a CI/CD process using Azure DevOps pipelines](../guidelines/azure_devops/azure_devops_pipeline.md).
 The pipeline will implement the [general process steps](../pipelines/basic_scenario.md#ci-pipeline-job).
 The CI build pipeline will trigger an Azure DevOps release pipeline which we will also describe.
 Most of the implementation will be done by using [Powershell scripts](../guidelines/azure_devops/powershell_scripts.md).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNzYwODEzMzEsMTQ2MDc4MDMwNl19
+eyJoaXN0b3J5IjpbLTE5OTQ4MzIwNTUsMTQ2MDc4MDMwNl19
 -->